Wife of Author Herman Melville

 With family pressures to find gainful employment, Melville took a position as a customs inspector on the New York docks in 1866.
 He held this job for twenty years, working six days a week with only two weeks of vacation a year.
 The man who had sailed the world and written great American literature now found himself working at a job that paid four dollars a day.

 Herman and Lizzie outlived both of their sons.
-In 1867, their oldest son Malcolm shot himself after a quarrel with his father the night before.
+In 1867, their oldest son Malcolm shot himself after a quarrel with his father.
 It is unclear whether the fatal shooting was intentional or accidental.
 Their son Stanwix had gone to sea in 1869; he died of tuberculosis in a San Francisco hospital in 1886.
 As for the Melville daughters, one was a spinster, and the other reportedly did not want to hear her father's name, regarding him as a beast.

 Having written several novels that would later be considered classics, Herman Melville seemed to dry up.
 His decision to write only poetry did not endear him to the American public.
 His customs job certainly interfered with is creative time, and there were whispers of alcoholism, insanity and abusing his wife.
 In a letter to Catherine Gansevoort in 1876, Lizzie wrote: